The Eastern Church

 Coptic Catholic Church

-In communion with Rome since the 18th century, the Coptic Catholic Church carries the ancient Alexandrian liturgical heritage of Saint Mark the Evangelist, with its own saints and history in Egypt.
+In communion with Rome since the 18th century, carrying the ancient Alexandrian heritage of Saint Mark the Evangelist, with its own saints and history in Egypt.

 Explore TraditionAlexandrian Rite · Eastern Catholic